 The fact is, the more material things you have (or the more attention you get), the less there is for others.
 This is not a “limiting belief” but a physical law – the conservation of energy.

 Therefore, I try to have enough money, enough attention, rather than always “more”.

-On the other hand, there is a truly limitless ambition: a daily (and lifelong) mission to “succeed” with one’s inner qualities.
-It inspires others and brings benefit to all who are touched by your life.
+On the other hand, there is something else that is truly limitless: internal ambitions and “success” in the inner qualities.
+This inspires others, and brings benefit to all who are touched by your life.

 It’s not just about making money or even making an impact.
 I see work itself as a stage for personal development.

-Every moment of the day, whether I am writing a blog post like this, or taking care of administrative duties, or talking with a client, all of it is an opportunity to practice virtues, such as:
+Every moment, whether I am writing a post like this, or taking care of administrative duties, or talking with a client, all of it is an opportunity to practice virtues such as:

-If I ever find myself thinking “I just have to get this done!”… I realize I have lost touch with the deeper purpose of that activity.
+If I ever find myself thinking, “I just have to get this done,” I realize I have lost touch with the higher purpose of that activity.

-It’s never just about "getting something done”, even if I am cleaning the toilet.
-It is an opportunity given by Life to practice mindfulness… being mindful of the inner qualities that can be developed (or eroded) in that moment.
+It’s never just about "getting something done”, even if I am doing something as mundane as cleaning the toilet.
+It is an opportunity given to me by life to practice mindfulness, being mindful of the inner qualities that can be developed (or eroded) in that very moment.

 By focusing on the higher purpose of work, I find a deeper fulfillment in anything I do.